 \section{Physical response}

-The one way coupling allows for a sequential evaluation of the physics - first, the aerodynamic response is modelled by means of the panel method; then the structural response is evaluated using linear elastic finite elements.
+The one-way coupling allows for a sequential evaluation of the physics - first, the aerodynamic response is modeled using of the panel method; then the structural response is evaluated using linear elastic finite elements.